mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 > **NOTE**: Softanza provides many powerful and useful suffixes (and prefixes), which will be explored in a dedicated article.

-## Why It Matters: The Dual Benefits of Writable and Readable Code in Softanza
+## Why It Matters: The Dual Benefits of Writable and Readable Code

 Softanza's approach offers multiple advantages: